Shon Hopwood: Law school and legal career

 Hopwood holds a Bachelor of Science from Bellevue University in Bellevue, Nebraska, and a Juris Doctor from the University of Washington School of Law, where he was a Gates Public Service Law Scholar.
 He served as a law clerk for Judge Janice Rogers Brown of the United States Court of Appeals for the District of Columbia Circuit after he graduated from law school.

 On September 4, 2014, the Supreme Court of Washington approved the recommendation made by the Character and Fitness Committee of the Washington State Bar Association, permitting Hopwood to take the Washington bar examination, and to become an attorney if he passed.
 His ability to become of a member of the Washington State Bar Association was named one of the National Law Journals 14 memorable Supreme Court of the United States stories of 2014.
 In 2015, Hopwood became a licensed lawyer in the state of Washington.
 As of October 18, 2025, his Washington license is suspended for nonpayment of fees.
 His license in the District of Columbia is also suspended as of October 18, 2025.
+The District of Columbia Court of Appeals Board of Professional Responsibility recommended on December 22, 2025 that he be disbarred in the event that he is sentenced and the conviction upheld on appeal.

 In 2015, Hopwood accepted a position as a graduate teaching fellow in Georgetown University Law Center's Appellate Litigation Clinic, where he was pursuing a Master of Laws degree.
 In 2017, Hopwood became a professor of law at Georgetown.
 He hired 2020 Georgetown Law graduate Tiffany Trump as his research assistant.